futurexv2016/url-shortener/README.md

 6. Search box to search for shortened URL and display result in the table

 Note:
-The requirements does not require search feature (6).
+The requirements does not require search feature 6.
 However, given very long URL summary table, user cannot search for shortened URL.
-Hence, I added search feature allowing users to enter shortURL key (the part after domain) and get the requested record in the table.
+Hence, URL search feature is added to allow  users to enter shortURL key (the part after domain) and get the requested record in the table.

 ## Implementation
 This app consists of frontend and backend which are in different code bases and highly recommend to deploy them in different servers/environments for security, scalability.